joestauss/bmb/notebooks/README.md

 # `notebooks` Jupyter Notebooks

-1. **Web Data Ingestion** -This notebook is used to identify films that are available to stream.
+1. **Web Data Ingestion**: Keeping track of which movies are available to stream.
+2. **Genre Analysis 1, Overview**: Basic info about genres in the Processing Database and the derivation of `ProcessingDB.genre_order`.
-2. **Old Ratings** - This analysis makes use of data from previous iterations of this project.
+3. **Old Ratings**: This analysis makes use of data from previous iterations of this project.
-3. **Warehouse** - To demonstrate the final result, this notebook shows basic information about my personal data warehouse.
+4. **Warehouse**: To demonstrate the final results, some summary visualizations of my personal data warehouse.